-A few weeks ago, I covered Color Marketing Group’s color of the year, Re-Blued.
+A few weeks ago, CliqStudios wrote about Color Marketing Group’s color of the year, Re-Blued.
 This color was selected based on the ubiquity of blue across their worldwide color forecasts.
-According to CMG, our comfort with the hue will lead to blue being popular for the next few years.
+According to CMG, comfort with the hue will lead to blue being popular for the next few years.

 In tune with CMG’s prediction, AkzoNobel, a leading global paint and coatings company and supplier of paints and stains for CliqStudios.com, has recently selected Inspired Violet as its color of the year for 2013.
 At first glance, Inspired Violet looks much more purplish than blue.
-But, perhaps to your surprise, AkzoNobel refers to Inspired Violet as an indigo, which color snobs will point out as a deep blue.
+However, AkzoNobel refers to Inspired Violet as an indigo, which color enthusiasts will point out as a deep blue.

 You’ll notice in the promotional visuals for Inspired Violet that the aqueous blues CMG highlighted are commonly paired with AkzoNobel’s new color.
 This further emphasizes the idea that popularity of blue really is on the upswing.